edemagbenyo/covid19-screening/README.md

 If you want to contact me you can reach me at <https://twitter.com/edemAgbenyo>.

+## Known issues or improvement
+1. Automatically detect the country of visitor and show cases information
+2. Mark countries as a favourite, and show those countries data on top of the table on subsequent visits.
+3. Show daily addition of cases to inform the visitor of daily cases.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->